-2090.1.4 DISAPPROVAL OF CHANGES IN CONTROL
+2090.1.9 DISAPPROVAL OF CHANGES IN CONTROL

 The CBC Act sets forth various factors to be considered in the evaluation of a proposal.
-The Board is required to review the competitive impact of the transaction, the financial condition of the acquiring person, and the competence, experience, and integrity of that person and the proposed management of the institution.
-In assessing the financial condition of the acquiring person, the Board will weigh any debt servicing requirements in light of the acquiring person's overall financial strength, the institution's earnings performance, asset condition, capital adequacy, future prospects, and the likelihood of an acquiring party making unreasonable demands on the resources of the institution.
+The Board is required to review the competitive impact of the transaction; the financial condition of the acquiring person; and the competence, experience, and integrity of that person and the proposed management of the institution.
+In assessing the financial condition of the acquiring person, the Board will weigh any debtservicing requirements in light of the acquiring person's overall financial strength and the institution's earnings performance, asset condition, capital adequacy, and future prospects, as well as the likelihood of an acquiring party making unreasonable demands on the resources of the institution.

-2090.1.5 ADDITIONAL REPORTING REQUIREMENTS
+2090.1.10 ADDITIONAL REPORTING REQUIREMENTS

-As mentioned briefly above, paragraph 12 of the CBC Act requires that whenever a change in control of a bank holding company occurs, each insured depository institution is required to report promptly to the approporiate Federal banking agency any changes or replacement of its chief executive officer or of any director occurring in the next twelve-month period, including in its report a statement of the past and current business and professional affiliations of the new chief executive officer or directors.
+Paragraph 12 of the CBC Act requires that whenever a change in control of a bank holding company occurs, each insured depository institution is required to report promptly to the appropriate federal banking agency any changes or replacement of its chief executive officer or of any director occurring in the next 12-month period.
+A statement of the past and current business and professional affiliations of the new chief executive officer or directors should be included in each institution's report.

 Paragraph 9 of the CBC Act indicates that whenever any insured depository institution makes a loan secured by 25 percent or more of the outstanding voting stock of an insured depository institution (or bank holding company), the president or other chief executive officer of the lending bank shall promptly report such fact to the appropriate federal banking agency of the bank (or bank holding company) whose stock secures the loan.
-However, no report need be made where the borrower has been the owner of record of the stock for a period of one year or more or where the stock is that of a newly organized bank prior to its opening.
-Reports required by this paragraph shall contain information similar to the informational requirements of the Change in Control Notification form.
+However, no report need be made when the borrower has been the owner of record of the stock for a period of one year or more or when the stock is that of a newly organized bank before its opening.
+Reports required by this paragraph shall contain information similar to the informational requirements of the Notice of Change in Control.

-2090.1.6 STOCK REDEMPTIONS
+2090.1.11 STOCK REDEMPTIONS

-A stock redemption by a BHC may result in an existing shareholder(s) then owning 25 percent or more of a class of voting securities which would require the filing of both a change in control and treasury stock notification.
-Furthermore, a stock redemption by a BHC may result in an existing shareholder(s) then owning between 10 percent and 25 percent of the outstanding shares and also being the largest shareholder thereby resulting in a rebuttable presumption of control.
-For additional information, see Manual section 2090.3 "Treasury Stock Redemptions."
+A stock redemption by a BHC may result in an existing shareholder (or shareholders) owning

+25 percent or more of a class of voting securities, which would require the filing of both a change-in-control and treasury stock notification.
+Furthermore, a stock redemption by a BHC may result in an existing shareholder (or shareholders) owning between 10 percent and 25 percent of the outstanding shares and being the largest shareholder, thereby resulting in a rebuttable presumption of control.
+For additional information, see section 2090.3 "Treasury Stock Redemptions."

-2090.1.7 CORRECTIVE ACTION
+2090.1.12 CORRECTIVE ACTION